kiranbakale/AMI-Readme/docs/prep_toolkit.md

 Install Ansible on your runner machine as per the official [Ansible Install Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 Ansible also requires some dependencies to be installed.
-You'll need to install python package dependencies on your machine along with some community roles from [Ansible Galaxy](https://galaxy.ansible.com/home) that allow for convenient deployment of some third party applications.
+You'll need to install Python package dependencies on your machine along with some community roles from [Ansible Galaxy](https://galaxy.ansible.com/home) that allow for convenient deployment of some third party applications.

 To do this you only have to run the following before running Ansible:

 1. `cd` to the `ansible/` directory
-1. First install the python packages via `pip install -r requirements/ansible-python-packages.txt`.
+1. First install the Python packages via `pip install -r requirements/ansible-python-packages.txt`.
-    * Note it's expected you already have Python and its package manager pip installed.
+    - Note it's expected you already have Python and its package manager pip installed.
 Additionally you may have the Python3 version of pip installed, `pip3`, and you should replace accordingly.
 1. Next, run the following command to install the roles - `ansible-galaxy install -r requirements/ansible-roles.yml`
 1. Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`